-An independent business review (IBR) is often required when an outside party, usually a secured lender or funder, believes that a company or group of companies is showing signed of entering a distressed or insolvent state.
+An independent business review (IBR) is often required when an outside party, usually a secured lender or funder, believes that a company or group of companies is showing signs of entering a distressed or insolvent state.

 Who asks for an Independent Business Review?